whereismohanat/HWAT-Blade-Sizing/README.md

 Fair Warning: The blade dimensions obtained may not result in the high Coefficient of Performance.
 Hence it is recommended to use the date only as a baseline and further optimize the design based on the design requirements.

+Python script will soon be up at www.ocde.in